Nov 27, 2014 | From the kitchen of Rose in Photos

 Rose's Heavenly Cakes, is a return to cakes with a comprehensive four color book for Pam Chirls, Senior Editor at Wiley.
 It won the International Association of Culinary Professionals Cookbook of the Year for 2010.

-Rose's newest book, The Baking Bible, is to be released November 4, 2014.
+Rose's newest book, The Baking Bible, was published in October, 2014.

 An internationally known food expert, Rose also has been a featured presenter in the highly regarded Melbourne Food & Wine Festival and the Oxford Food Symposium.